-In December 2020, I was working on plans for this website and as part of it, I carried out some market research.
+In December 2020, whilst working on plans for this website and as part of it, I carried out some market research.

 I get it.
 When you hear the term business strategy, it can feel overwhelming, regardless of how long you’ve been in business.
 There are several reasons for this:

 - You’re new to running your own business and you’re trying to figure it all out but you don’t know what you don’t know.

 - What you do started out as a hobby and it naturally transformed into a business through word of mouth and it’s grown quickly.
 You’re getting sales and it’s going well but with strategy, you don’t know where to start.